kkschick/common-clarity/README.md

 CommonClarity is built as a single-page webapp using AngularJS for the front end.
 Flask is used to serve the initial template ([index.html](/templates/index.html)) and the other pages are in [partials](/static/partials).
 The routes and controllers are configured in [app.js](/static/js/app.js).
 The controllers in [controllers.js](/static/js/controllers.js) make calls to RESTful API endpoints and Angular directives are used to display the JSON.

-Each report is drawn using D3 and a custom Angular directive [(directives.js)](/static/js/directives.js).
+The reports are drawn using D3 and a custom Angular directive [(directives.js)](/static/js/directives.js).
+Each directive contains a render and a watch function: to watch for changes to the data and re-render the graph when changes are detected.
 Each graph is scaled according to the amount of data returned and features legends and tooltips.

 #####Product Screenshots